 STUDENT/APPLICANT NAME

 STUDENT NUMBER (if any)

 PROGRAM OF STUDY

-DEGREE OBJECTIVE (please tick where appropriate) ☐ CERTIFICATE ☐ DIPLOMA ☐ BACHELOR
+DEGREE OBJECTIVE (please tick where appropriate) CERTIFICATE DIPLOMA DACHELOR

 FACULTY NAME

 POSITION

-DIEACELL ST RELOW ALL INSTITUTIONS ATTENDED
+PLEASE LIST BELOW ALL INSTITUTIONS ATTENDED

-NAMI INSTIT COUNTRY COURSE (code/title) CREDIT PL EASE LIST BELOW ALL COU RSES THAT CAN BE TRANFERED CODE ТІТІ -E CREDIT S NOTES
+NAME COUNTRY C COURSE (cod e/title) CREDIT

+PL EASE LIST BELOW ALL COUP RSES THAT CAN BE TRANFERED

+CODE TITI LE CREDIT S NOTES

-Faculty Member's Signature: Date: Transfer credit is credit earned at other accredited colleges and universities, which are transferable to Intercollege.
-All courses are evaluated individually, based on the College standard and the student's grades.
-The general philosophy governing transfer credits is that a student's knowledge, no matter how it was gained, can be considered as long as it is relevant and can be documented.
-Thus, credits may be transferred to the student's record from a variety of sources.
-Where the credits duplicate, credits will transfer from only one source.
+Total credits Faculty Member's Signature: Da ate: Transfer credit is credit earned at other acc credited college s and univers sities, which are transferable to Intercollege.
+All courses are evaluated indi vidually, based on the Colleg ge standard and the student's grades.
+The general philosophy governing transfer credits is that a a student's kn owledge, no matter how it was gained, can be considered as long as it is relevant and can be doo cumented.
+Th us, credits may be transferred to the student's record from a variety of sources.
+Where the crec lits duplicate, credits will transfer from only one source.
 Transfer credits may correspond to specific Intercollege courses or may apply as credits in specific categories (computer, math, humanities or social science electives).
 In all cases, they appear on the student's transcript with the suffix "TR" but no grades are counted in the student's CPA.
-Regardless of the credits transferred, students must complete a minimum of 30 credits or 60 ECTS for the Diploma and 60 credits or 120 ECTS for the Bachelor degree.
-Students are also permitted to transfer credits from correspondence, distance learning or Web-based learning at accredited colleges and universities.
-For official use only Received on: Received by:
+Regardless of the credits transferred, stude ents must comp lete a minimu um of 30 credits or 60 ECTS for the Diploma and 60 credits or 120 ECTS for th from correspondence, distance learning or Web-based lea arning at accr edited colleges and universities.

+For official use only

+Received on:

+Received by:

+Signature: